 (Rolling Stone).
 Hill’s current touring band is Matt Hill (guitar), Laura Chavez (guitar), Nick Gaitan (bass), and Marty Dodson (drums).

-On Nikki Hill's latest release, Feline Roots, Hill lets her soul rip on this new collection of songs.
-Nikki and her band take a muscular groove — that used to be called the devil’s music, celebrating and wailing over love, transgressions, the hard times, and wild freedom — and inject it with timeless effect, giving Nikki a foundation on which to build.
+On Nikki Hill's third self-produced and self-released album, Feline Roots, she lets her soul rip.
+Nikki and her band take a muscular groove — celebrating and wailing over love, transgressions, the hard times, and wild freedom — and inject it with timeless effect, giving Nikki a foundation on which to

 It's her version of rock n' roll that can only come from her stories.
 Nikki Hill has never been afraid to take the road less traveled, and it's clear with "Feline Roots" that she's living every word.